leogedler/paypal-sdk-spec/spec/client/javascript/components/card-fields/sample-integration-multi-card-fields.md

     });
 ```

-#### 4. Initialize card fields components calling render for each field and passing the styles object
+#### 4. Initialize card fields components, call render for each field, and pass in the styles object

 ```js
     const customStyles = {
         height: "60px",
         padding: "10px",